kristianp24/Computer_Architecture/README.md

 - Problem statements and task descriptions for lab work.
 - Organized folders for each exercise and lab.

-The repository is focused on learning ARM assembly and exploring computer architecture concepts through practical examples.
+The repository is focused on learning ARM assembly and exploring computer architecture concepts through practical examples, learning how to access the memory and how to store data in the memory.